How to write clearly in your community newsletter

 Tips to help you write clearly

-- You want the content of your newsletter to be easy to read and enjoyable.
+It is important to make the content of your newsletter easy to read and enjoyable.
 If articles are too long and complicated, your reader will give up half way through.

 - Stop and think before you start writing.
 Make a note of the points you want to make in a logical order.